-A new regulatory framework for property agents is on the horizon, following the publication of a report by a working group chaired by Lord Best, which included sweeping recommendations for regulation of the profession.
+A new regulatory framework for property agents is on the horizon, following the publication of the Report on the Regulation of Property Agents (RoPA) by a working group chaired by Lord Best, which included sweeping recommendations for regulation of the profession.
 These recommendations include the introduction of:

 We’ve put together a quick guide to the report’s key points.

 A new, independent regulator

 The working group recommended the creation of a new, independent regulator, after finding that there wasn’t an existing body that could fulfil this role.
 The new regulator should be accountable to the Secretary of State for Housing, Communities and Local Government, and publish and report annually on its “progress in raising the standards of property agents, using agreed key performance indicators, including consumer satisfaction”.
 The regulator should also have a range of options for enforcement, depending on the seriousness of any breaches of the law.
 The working group suggested options ranging from agreeing remedial actions and issuing warnings up to revocation of licences and prosecution for unlicensed practice.